 Section 1: The Board of Directors of the Corporation shall be the elected officers.

-Section 2: In the event a vacancy occurs on the Board of Directors, the position may be filed for the unexpired term, by election of the membership at the next regularly scheduled meeting.
+Section 2: In the event a vacancy occurs on the Board of Directors, the position may be filled for the unexpired term, by election of the membership at the next regularly scheduled meeting.
 The Presiding Officer shall include notification of a vacancy election in the monthly meeting agenda.

 Section 3: A member of the Board of Directors may be removed from office by a vote of a majority of members at a regularly scheduled meeting.
 All Members shall be notified not less than four (4) weeks prior to the vote with a copy of the reason for removal.
 The President shall also include notification o